 Matt Tommy – this guy is amazing!
 Especially if you are interested in weaving with natural materials.
-His blog is really informative and he is also offering classes in Asheville, NC.
+His blog is really informative and he also offers classes in Asheville, NC.

 This list of web sites should keep us busy for a while but if you know of any other site that has valuable information please let me know.